EGI-Federation/datahub-documentation/source/clients.rst

 Clients
 -------

-The `Oneclient` code and basic documnentation is available on GitHub: https://github.com/onedata/oneclient
+The `Oneclient` code and basic documentation is available on GitHub: https://github.com/onedata/oneclient

-The officiel documentation is: https://onedata.org/#/home/documentation/doc/using_onedata/oneclient.html
+The official documentation is: https://onedata.org/#/home/documentation/doc/using_onedata/oneclient.html

 Using the web interface